nextgis/docs_ngweb/source/install-ubuntu.rst

 .. code:: bash

-   apt-get update
+   $ sudo apt-get update
-   sudo apt-get install software-properties-common python-software-properties
+   $ sudo apt-get install software-properties-common python-software-properties

 **For ubuntu server 14.04**

 .. code:: bash

-    sudo apt-add-repository ppa:ubuntugis/ubuntugis-unstable
+    $ sudo apt-add-repository ppa:ubuntugis/ubuntugis-unstable
-    sudo apt-get update
+    $ sudo apt-get update
-    sudo apt-get upgrade
+    $ sudo apt-get upgrade

 Install PostgreSQL:

 .. code:: bash

-    sudo apt-get install postgresql-<version>
+    $ sudo apt-get install postgresql-<version>

 Create a user who would be used as database.user in config.ini (see  further):

 .. code:: bash

-    sudo -u postgres createuser ngw_admin -P -e
+    $ sudo -u postgres createuser ngw_admin -P -e

 enter a password three times and then input  'n'.

 Create a database where NGW will be deployed, the name of database should be the same as database.name in config.ini (see further):

 .. code:: bash

-    sudo -u postgres createdb -O ngw_admin --encoding=UTF8 db_ngw
+    $ sudo -u postgres createdb -O ngw_admin --encoding=UTF8 db_ngw
-    sudo nano /etc/postgresql/9.3/main/pg_hba.conf
+    $ sudo nano /etc/postgresql/9.3/main/pg_hba.conf

 Edit a file so it contains the following strings (change authentication method to ``md5``, if another is specified):

 .. code:: bash